 Nearly all sports, when played at the highest level, are pursuits for the young.
 Professional careers overlap with athletic peaks, which tend to occur early, and the aging process will eventually force everyone, no matter their skill level or determination, to retire.
 That said, retirement comes at different times for everyone, and for every Rashard Mendenhall — who retired at 26 to travel the world and write — there’s a Brett Favre, who, well, couldn’t stay gone.

 The game of football isn’t easy for anyone, and it’s particularly difficult for quarterbacks, who spend the start of every possession staring down 11 guys who are being paid to take him off his feet with extreme prejudice.
-When we look at the already injury-riddled careers of guys like Sam Bradford and Robert Griffin III, the idea that anyone could play as long as someone like Favre, who retired, for the last time, at 41, seems absurd.
+When we look at the already injury-riddled careers of guys like Sam Bradford, the idea that anyone could play as long as someone like Favre, who retired for the last time at 41, seems absurd.

 What’s really wild about Favre is that he doesn’t even come close to the oldest quarterbacks ever to suit up in the NFL.
 Using information gathered by the Pro Football Hall of Fame, here are the seven oldest quarterbacks in league history.

 7. Mark Brunell

 Playing from 1994 all the way until 2007, Brunell originally got his start with the Green Bay Packers, being taken in the fifth round of the 1993 draft.
 Despite that, he would spend the longest stint of his 17-season career with Jacksonville, holding down the G spot with the Jags from ’95 all the way to 2004, when he decamped to join the Redskins.
 Last playing for the Jets in 2011, the three-time Pro Bowler wound up leading the league in passing once, in 1996, and managed to lead the league in sacks twice, in ’96 and 2001.
 He retired at 41.